bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

      reboot

-Rebooting the Seagate Central by disconnecting the power is not normally recommended.
+Note that rebooting the Seagate Central by disconnecting the power is not normally recommended.

 ### Optional : Revert back to the old samba software
 If the new version of samba is not performing as desired then there